-Dr. David Mwambari is an assistant professor of international relations at the School of Humanities and Social Sciences, United States International University–Africa (Nairobi) and an adjunct faculty at The African Leadership Centre (ALC) in the Faculty of Social Science & Public Policy at King’s College London.
-He was previously a visiting research associate at the ALC, King’s College London (2012–2014).
-He has taught at Shawnee State University (Portsmouth, OH, USA) as a visiting assistant professor of international relations (2010–2011), has served as a teaching assistant at Syracuse University (2008–2010) as well as at United States International University–Africa (2007–2008), and as a tutor at La Trobe University (2011–2012).
-He has given lectures and has presented and published scholarly work and poetry.
-His research interests include youth, memory, and security in postconflict countries; indigenous peace-building initiatives; and reconciliation and development.
+David Mwambari is an FWO postdoctoral research fellow at the Department of Conflict and Development Studies at Ghent University in Belgium and an adjunct faculty at The African Leadership Centre (ALC) in the Faculty of Social Science & Public Policy at King’s College London (UK).
+He is part of the faculty at the Oxford Consortium on Human Rights workshops and has lectured in workshops held at the University of Oxford, Quinnipiac University (NY) and the Graduate Institute, Geneva.
+He was previously an assistant professor of international relations at the School of Humanities and Social Sciences, United States International University–Africa (Nairobi).
+Mwambari was also a visiting research associate at the ALC, King’s College London and Nairobi (2012–2014).
+From 2010 to 2011 he taught at Shawnee State University (Portsmouth, OH, USA) as a visiting assistant professor of international relations, and has served as a teaching assistant at Syracuse University (2008–2010), and as a tutor at La Trobe University (2011–2012).
+He has given lectures and has presented and published scholarly works and poetry in academic and non-academic forums internationally.

-Dr. Mwambari has worked on peace-building initiatives and development projects in communities in Burundi, Democratic Republic of Congo, Kenya, North Uganda, and Rwanda.
-He has also worked with Somali, Burundian, Liberian, and Sudanese refugee youth in New York City and Melbourne.
-For his volunteer work, Dr. Mwambari is the visionary behind Sanejo (www.sanejo.org), a young-professionals-led organization whose mission is to promote education in postconflict countries.
-The recently completed five-year project (2010–2015) raised and invested over USD $250,000 in a community school in Rwanda.
-He has also run a mentorship project at Limuru Girls’ High School in Kenya from (2011-2015).
+Mwambari has worked on peacebuilding initiatives and development projects in communities in Burundi, Democratic Republic of Congo, Kenya, North Uganda, and Rwanda.
+He has also worked with Somali, Burundian, Liberian, Nepalese and Sudanese refugee youth in New York and Melbourne cities.

-Fluent in many languages and with experiences in many cultures, Dr. Mwambari works also as a consultant with various global companies advising on strategy and cross-cultural project management in Corporate Social Responsibility and research.
-In this role he has worked on projects and with companies in the US, Australia, Kenya, Tanzania, Rwanda, UK, Italy, Germany, South Korea, Malaysia, South Africa, Mozambique, Malawi, UAE and many others.
+Fluent in many languages including French, Kinyarwanda, English, Swahili and with experiences in many cultures, Mwambari has also worked as a consultant with various global companies, foundations and international organizations in the US, Australia, Kenya, Tanzania, Rwanda, Ethiopia, UK, Italy, Germany, South Korea, Malaysia, South Africa, Mozambique, Malawi, Belgium, Austria, Switzerland, United Arab Emirates and many others.